 7. Let the mortar dry thoroughly and lightly sand to smooth the surface.
 After the shelves have dried completely, use a protective finish such as varnish or polyurethane to seal them and protect them from moisture.
 Don’t forget to clean off any dust before applying the finish for a smooth and polished look.

 She styles them with bowls, a planter with trailing plants, scented candles, and other collectibles.
 See her Story Highlights for the full details of the DIY floating display shelves.
+This curved style of the LACK shelves will also look great above the short IKEA BILLY bookshelves, creating an on-trend display shelf.

 Rustic wood: If you prefer a more natural look, consider using the LACK shelf in oak effect and staining the shelves darker to look like reclaimed wood shelves.
 Wrap the exposed edges with wood grain contact paper.
 It will instantly add character and warmth to your space.